-Our experience is that the lightly peated notes of Stauning Heather is a perfect match with the herbal and almost vegetal notes of Cynar, the floral Maraschino and the flower notes found in Vermouth Del Professore Bianco.
+The sweet and spicy Stauning Rye is a perfect match with the herbal and almost vegetal notes of Cynar, the floral Maraschino and the flower notes found in Vermouth Del Professore Bianco.
 This cocktail might be an acquired taste, but we really appreciate the individual notes from every ingredient, and how they are balancing on a knife's edge in this cocktail.
 Like the city, this really is a melting pot of tastes and impressions.

 - 3 cl dry Vermouth (Try e.g. Del Professore Bianco or a classic Martini)